How Much Does a New Roof Cost? [2024]

 If you're interested take a look at how construction statistics and how it may affect material costs.

-The pitch is also important, as a flat roof tends to be much cheaper than a roof with a high pitch, although the majority of UK houses have either a gable or hip roof with a pitch between 18.4 and 36.9 degrees.
+The pitch is also important, as a flat roof tends to be much cheaper than a roof with a high pitch.
+The majority of UK houses have either a gable or hip roof with a pitch between 18.4 and 36.9 degrees.

 Here are a few average costs of having a replacement roof fitted assuming common normal-sized tiles.